Governance Documents

 No employee who in good faith reports a suspected violation will be subjected to retaliation.

-If an employee feels uncomfortable raising the matter to any of the above, they are encouraged to contact either the non-retaliation and business integrity helpline at 1-800-963-3798 or the whistleblower hotline at chair.auditcommittee@choosemedifast.com.
-Both are reporting mechanisms used by the Company.
+If an employee feels uncomfortable raising the matter to any of the above, they are encouraged to contact either the Non-Retaliation and Business Integrity Helpline at 1-800-963-3798 or the Whistleblower Hotline at chair.auditcommittee@medifastinc.com.
+Both are anonymous reporting mechanisms used by the Company.
 The Company rigorously protects the confidentiality of those who submit reports.

 The Company will investigate all complaints or issues regarding a violation of the Code.
 Depending on the nature of the complaint or issue, the investigation will be coordinated by a member of the Legal Department.
 Throughout the investigation, confidentiality is imperative.
 Once the investigation is complete, the Legal Department will review the findings and make recommendations and determinations as to the outcome.
 Appropriate action will be taken, if necessary.
 The Company takes all reports seriously and investigates each to completion.
 The person who reports the issue will be notified when the investigation is closed.